Mart0GD/OOP-Project---Raster-image-processing/README.md

 ## ✨ What is this?

-A humble project with big dreams — documented with ❤️ using [Doxygen](https://www.doxygen.nl/).
+A humble project with big dreams — documented using [Doxygen](https://www.doxygen.nl/).
 Everything is structured, explained, and easy to explore.

 ## 📖 Documentation